 Some accounts attribute the nickname Sleepy to a blood pressure disorder or narcolepsy.
 Bob Koester, the founder of Delmark Records, said that Estes simply had a “tendency to withdraw from his surroundings into drowsiness whenever life was too cruel or too boring to warrant full attention.”

 The Tennessee Historical Society wrote that Estes played an important role in “reestablishing rural blues within the American music canon during the folk revival of the 1960s.”

 The trio migrated to Chicago and recorded for RCA Victor and Decca.
-The big city, the profile says, enabled Estes to refine his style.
+Life in the big city, the profile says, enabled Estes to refine his style.
 He worked with the Rabbit Foot Minstrel Show and recorded songs such as “Drop Down Mama” and “Some Day Baby Blues.”

-Estes returned to the south and became a sharecropper.
-He became completely blind.
-He recorded occasionally but remained poor.
+Estes returned to the south, took up sharecropping and became completely blind.
+He recorded occasionally and remained poor.
 Many blues fans had assumed he was dead because he already sounded like an old man in the early recordings.
 He wasn’t, and was found by filmmaker David Blumenthal.
 A subsequent documentary led to his rediscovery and a second career.
 Estes played the 1964 Newport Folk Festival, had radio exposure and toured European Tours.

 About is “Mailman Blues,” with featuring Yank Rachell.
 Below is “Someday Baby.”

 The Tennessee Encyclopedia was cited in the blue box.